artpoddybnyy/angular2-springboot-starter/README.md

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-Run `mvn run build` for a build and start project on tomcat server `http://localhost:8080/`.
+Run `mvn spring-boot:run` for a build and start project on tomcat server `http://localhost:8080/`.

 ## Code scaffolding